 Andres Cornelsen was not the oldest but despite this, took the lead among his brothers.
 Contrary to his peasant background, there was nothing ordinary about him.
 He was the first brother to come to the Cape of Good Hope.
 He was endowed with an unusual mix of courage, an appreciation for adventure and leadership.

-When he heard that the VOC (The Verenigde Oos-Indiese Kompanjie or the Dutch United East Indian Company) was allocating farms to young, experienced farmers at the Cape of Good Hope, he left home for Amsterdam.
-Here he was employed on the VOC ship, “Huis te Bijweg,” bound for the Cape of Good Hope.
+When he heard that the VOC (The Verenigde Oos-Indiese Kompanjie or the Dutch United East Indian Company) was allocating farms to young, experienced farmers at the Cape of Good Hope, he left home and in Amsterdam he joined the VOC.
+He was employed on the VOC ship, “Huis te Bijweg,” bound for the Cape of Good Hope.
 He was listed as “Andres Cornelsen from Tonder” and at the Cape, he adopted the surname “Van Tonder.”
 (3)

 He sailed from Amsterdam on 9 May 1699 and arrived at the Cape of Good Hope on 21 Oct 1699.
 Shortly after his arrival he was given freedom from his employment to the company and allowed to choose between the life of a farmer or doing an apprenticeship.
 He wisely chose the latter on account of the many restrictions placed on farmers not to produce crops already cultivated by the company.
 He decided to become a miller instead.(3)